 Little Jimmy was a cute boy who’d constantly forget or become distracted with the simplest of tasks and get in trouble for it.

 Swinnerton spent the summers of 1908 and 1909 at Camp Coldbrook on the banks of the north fork of the San Gabriel River.
 He roamed over to Windy Gap and found a forested flat on the shoulder of Mt.
 Islip complete with an icy-cold spring.
 He fell in love with this tree-covered flat and spent the rest of his summer there painting and writing.
-He’d entertain passing hikers with sketches of his Little Jimmy character.
-He even carved and painted Little Jimmy on a tree!
+He’d entertain passing hikers with sketches of his character.
+At one time, Swinnerton carved and painted Little Jimmy on a tree!
+(It’s no longer there, we checked!)

 His campsite, for many years known as Swinnerton Camp, now bears the name of Little Jimmy Trail Camp.

-Backpackers today putting Little Jimmy Camp into good use.
+Backpackers today heading towards the Camp.
 Photo by Jeremy Boggs